 Stroll around Nyhavn

 Without question, one of the prettiest places to visit in Copenhagen has to be colorful canal harbor of Nyhavn.
 With scores of boats in the small waterway and brightly painted buildings along the waterfront, it makes for a brilliant scene.
-While plenty of boat tours and cruises go out from here, you’re bound to also enjoy Nyhavn when on land, especially if you take the time to stop at one of the many restaurants that line picturesque promenade.
+While plenty of boat tours and cruises go out from here (book your tour here), you’re bound to also enjoy Nyhavn when on land, especially if you take the time to stop at one of the many restaurants that line picturesque promenade.

 Explore Kastellet Citadel